Buick V6 engine: Fireball V6

 The off-center design continued up until the 1988 LN3 version of the engine, when the left-hand bank of cylinders was moved forward relative to the right-hand bank.
 Although the actual bore spacing between cylinders on the same bank remained unchanged at 4.24 in, the LN3 and later engines became known to have "on-center bore spacing".

 198

-Buick Division, concerned about high manufacturing costs of their innovative aluminum 215 V8, sought to develop a cheaper, cast-iron engine based on the same tooling.
+The Buick Division, concerned about high manufacturing costs of their innovative aluminum 215 V8, sought to develop a cheaper, cast-iron engine based on the same tooling.
+It was given the RPO code JL.
 They settled on an unusual 90° V6 layout that was essentially the architecture of the '215' less two cylinders.
 In initial form, it had a bore and stroke of 3.625x3.1875 in, for an overall displacement of 3234.5 cc.
-It weighed about 35 lb more than the aluminum engine, but was far cheaper to produce.
+It weighed about 35 lb more than the aluminum engine, but was less costly to manufacture.
 Dubbed the Fireball V6, it became the standard engine in the 1962 Buick Special.
 In their test that year, Road & Track was impressed with Buick's "practical" new V6, saying it "sounds and performs exactly like the aluminum V8 in most respects."